-Richie is… bizarre; it’s never quite revealed what is up with him.
-His borderline madness is, arguably, due to his impossibly dismal working class situation, but there are all manner of strangely twisted delusions and pretensions which contort him into a bubbling mass of perverted enthusiasm.
+Richie is… bizarre.
+It’s never revealed what’s up with him.
+His borderline madness is, arguably, due to his impossibly dismal working-class situation, but there are all manner of strangely twisted delusions and pretensions which contort him into a bubbling mass of perverted enthusiasm.

 His relentless, maddening optimism and jabbering often gives way to self-loathing, suicidal tendencies, rage, and depression, suggesting there’s genuinely a lot wrong with the man, but his situation is such he’s doomed to a life of poverty.
 This burning resentment manifests itself with a hatred of flatmate Eddie, who he often gets into physical fights with.

 Eddie is a cheerfully violent alcoholic who has accepted his lot as a pointless entity in society and is drinking himself towards the grave.
 It’s unclear how these two, who despise each other, have come to share a flat in Hammersmith, but Eddie, who views Richie as his wife (of sorts), relies on Richie to add some order to his otherwise entirely capricious existence.

 Due to his highly chaotic nature, Eddie is incapable of fitting into society and needs Richie to apply a modicum (no matter how ineffective) of order to his life.